 Media; Visual Arts: Photography, Printmaking

 Cary Benbow is a writer, editor, and photographer based in Greenfield, Indiana.
 After graduating with a BFA in photography from Ball State University, he worked in higher-education publishing for a dozen years before changing careers.
-He and his wife Jodi run the family business – an independent movie theater.

 His articles, interviews, and book reviews have been published in a number of online and print magazines, and his photography has been widely exhibited.
 Cary is a staff writer for F-Stop Magazine, a contributor to YIELD Magazine, LensCulture, Photomachina, and is the publisher of Wobneb Magazine.